sgillamwright/angular-master-seed/README.md

 * Keeping checking in on JSDOC project to see how ES2015 support is.
 Would prefer to be using this over ESDOC as its more robust.
 * clean up gulp.config.js.
 * Investigate https://github.com/kensho/ng-describe for tests.
-* Setup DI defaults to be different from common vs feature generated items ($log vs AppServices, etc)
-* Setup generators to apply proper paths to common styles, app in tests